Quick Tip: .wait() a Second

 cy.get('YOUR-SELECTOR').wait(1000).click()

-For the past week, I’ve been working on the simple task of automating the click of a tab within a page.
+For the past week, I’ve been working on a simple task: automating the click of a tab within a page.
 This should be simple, right?

 .click() failed to open the tab